-Who: Knowledge Keepers Academics Land Managers Tribal cultural practicioners are invited to share their skills and experiences and learn about carbon options.
+Who: Knowledge Keepers Academics Land Managers Tribal cultural practitioners are invited to share their skills and experiences and learn about carbon options.
 Researchers and academics are invited to learn from cultural knowledge keepers, and to share their area of focus and teach others.
-Working lands managers and groups who support them are invited to share space with us and learn about Indigenous knowledge practices and carbon sequestration strategies and options available.
+Organizations, academics, and managers are invited to share space with us and learn about Indigenous knowledge practices and potential relationships to, and impacts of carbon sequestration strategies and options available.
 What: 3-Day Symposium Multi-day Symposium and discussion to learn about Indigenous knowledge and stewardship practices, carbon sequestration science and strategies, and opportunities for communities around the Pacific Northwest to collaborate for ecosystem resilience and mitigation.
 Where: Cove Ascension School P.O.
 Box 278 Cove, Oregon Cove Ascension School, Episcopal Diocese Church In partnership with Naknuwithlama Tiichamna Hosted in beautiful Cove, Oregon, at the Ascension School.
-Meals & accomodations for at least 100 people, with varying degrees of ammenities.
-Please let us know if you require specific accomodations, and/or if you are willing to bring some of your own supplies and camping gear!
+Meals & accommodations for at least 100 people, with varying degrees of amenities.
+Please let us know if you require specific accommodations, and/or if you are willing to bring some of your own supplies and camping gear!
 Full bathroom access available for those camping.
-Goals: • Workshops • Lectures • Discussion • Report Hands-on workshops to learn about Tribal cultural practices involved in resilience in stewardship of First Foods Working Lands.
+Goals: • Workshops • Lectures • Discussion • Report Hands-on workshops to learn about Tribal cultural practices involved in resilience in stewardship of First Foods.
 Learning opportunities with traditional lectures with Q&A after.
 Dedicated discussion spaces for thinking collaboratively about problems and potential solutions that benefit all.
-Contribute to the summary report on the symposium preceedings Timeline: Sept 29th - Oct 1st 2025 Event Schedule: Monday Sept 29th to Wed Oct 1st 2025 Summary Report: Winter 2025
+Contribute to the summary report on the symposium proceedings Timeline: Sept 29th - Oct 1st, 2025 Event Schedule: Monday Sept 29th to Wed Oct 1st, 2025 Summary Report: Winter 2025